schimar/skallel/README.md

 # skallel
-Set of scripts for specific tasks in scikit-allel
+Set of scripts for specific tasks in scikit-allel.
+Please note that this is not intended to be a full documentation for scikit-allel, but simply a collection of scripts.
+For the full documentation scikit-allel, please see the [official scikit-allel documentation](https://scikit-allel.readthedocs.io/en/stable/index.html).

 Most scripts assume that you have already loaded your vcf file.
 This means that you'll already have the following objects loaded: